Flood Warning issued for Pearl River by NWS - NewsBreak

 Flood Warning issued for Pearl River by NWS

-Effective: 2021-09-01 10:10:00 CDT Expires: 2021-09-05 02:05:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-31 20:34:00 CDT Expires: 2021-09-04 22:16:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Pearl River The National Weather Service in New Orleans has extended the * Flood Warning for St. Tammany Parish in southeastern Louisiana East Central Tangipahoa Parish in southeastern Louisiana Southern Washington Parish in southeastern Louisiana Southwestern Hancock County in southern Mississippi Southwestern Pearl River County in southern Mississippi * Until 945 PM CDT Wednesday. * At 847 AM CDT, Doppler radar indicated heavy rain.
-Flooding is already occurring in the warned area.
-Between 5 and 10 inches of rain have fallen. * Some locations that will experience flooding include Slidell, Covington, Pearl River, Abita Springs, Madisonville, Folsom, Sun, Lacombe, Bush, Pearlington and Slidell Airport.alerts.weather.gov
+Target Area: Pearl River The National Weather Service in New Orleans has issued a * Flood Warning for Eastern St. Tammany Parish in southeastern Louisiana East Central Washington Parish in southeastern Louisiana Hancock County in southern Mississippi Harrison County in southern Mississippi Northwestern Jackson County in southern Mississippi Pearl River County in southern Mississippi * Until 900 AM CDT Wednesday. * At 948 PM CDT, Flooding is ongoing due to heavy rain and surge. * Some locations that will experience flooding include Gulfport, Biloxi, Long Beach, Picayune, Bay St. Louis, Waveland, Poplarville, Diamondhead, St. Martin, D`iberville, Kiln, Mcneil, Shoreline Park, Stennis Space Center, Saucier, Lyman, Pearlington, Crossroads, Latimer and Gulfport Airport.alerts.weather.gov

 Comments / 0